Pinpoint tests of suspension

 Yes

 INSTALL new springs.
-See Section 204-01 for more information.
-(Front suspension) See Section 204-02 for more information.
-(Rear suspension).
+Refer to Section 204-01 (Front Suspension) for additional information.
+Refer to Section 204-02 (Rear Suspension) for additional information.

 No